CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-refresh/README.md

 ```

 **NOTES**:
-* The `--master` and `--deploy-mode` have been set to run the Spark job in the Cortex (Kubernetes) Cluster.
+* The `--master` and `--deploy-mode` have been set to run the Spark job in the Cortex (Kubernetes) cluster.
-* The Phoenix Client URL and Secret Client URL are referring to services in Kubernetes Cluster.
+* The Phoenix Client URL and Secret client URL are referring to services in Kubernetes cluster.